derfeldev/ansible-role-ghost/README.md

 This is an [Ansible](https://www.ansible.com/) role which installs [Ghost](https://ghost.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-## This service requires the following other services:
+## This service requires the following other services

 - **Database Service**: A MySQL 8 database is required for storing Ghost content and configuration data.
 Ghost officially supports only MySQL 8 for production environments.
 - **Reverse Proxy**: A reverse proxy server (such as Nginx or Traefik) is recommended for serving web requests and handling SSL termination.